This article reveals the salary structure of Nurses in South Africa in 2023.

 The average hourly wage (pay per hour) in South Africa is 170 ZAR.
-This means that the average person in South Africa earns approximately 170 ZAR for every worked hour.
+This means that the average person in South Africa earns approximately 170 ZAR for every hour worked.

-The hourly wage is the salary paid in one’s worked hour.
-Usually, jobs are categorised into two classes: salaried jobs and hourly jobs.
-Salaried jobs pay a fixed amount regardless of the hours worked.
+The hourly wage is the salary paid in one’s working hour.
+Usually, jobs are categorized into two classes: salaried jobs and hourly jobs.
+Salaried jobs pay a fixed amount regardless of the number of hours worked.
 Hourly jobs pay per worked hour.

-To convert salary into hourly wage the above formula is used (assuming 5 working days in a week and 8 working hours per day which is the standard for most jobs).
+To convert salary into an hourly wage, the above formula is used (assuming 5 working days in a week and 8 working hours per day, which is the standard for most jobs).

-The hourly wage calculation may differ somewhat depending on the worked hours per week and the annual vacation allowance.
+The hourly wage calculation may differ somewhat depending on the number of hours worked per week and the annual vacation allowance.
 The figures mentioned above are good estimates and are deemed to be the standard.
-One major difference between salaried employees and hourly paid employees is overtime eligibility.
+One major difference between salaried employees and hourly employees is overtime eligibility.

 The average salary for Nursing is 35% less than that of Health and Medical.
-Also, Health and Medical salaries are 49% more than those of all Jobs.
+Also, Health and Medical salaries are 49% higher than those of all Jobs.

 Salary Comparison By Cities In South Africa